MA in English

 - At least one course that focuses primarily on critical theory, critical method, or the history of criticism

 All courses are chosen in consultation with the candidate’s advisor.
 The candidate must demonstrate, by a proposed program of courses together with a completed undergraduate program of courses, a reasonably comprehensive coverage of British and American literature across multiple historical periods.
-As part of the total program of eight semester courses required for the degree, candidates may, with the approval of their advisor, elect a one-semester graduate-level course in a related area.
+As part of the total program of eight 4-unit courses required for the degree, candidates may, with the approval of their advisor, elect a one-term graduate-level course in a related area.

-A limited number of courses are offered in Metropolitan College (MET) under the auspices of the Department of English and are approved for graduate credit for students enrolled in the MA and PhD programs.
+A limited number of courses are offered in Metropolitan College (MET) under the auspices of the Department of English and are approved for graduate units for students enrolled in the MA and PhD programs.
 For further information, see the Metropolitan College Bulletin.

 Language Requirement